-This computer has a PC Card slot that supports Type II PC Cards.
+This computer has a Card Bus PC Card slot that supports Type I, Type II or Type III PC Cards.
 PC Cards allow you to connect portable external devices.

 You do not need to shut down your computer when inserting a PC Card.